How to format a hard drive on Windows

 For either Windows 10 or 7, follow the instructions to create the bootable USB drive.

-Now that you have either the startup DVD or the USB, we’re ready to format your drive.
+Now that you have either the startup DVD or the USB, you’re ready to format your drive.
 Here’s how to format your primary hard drive on Windows 10 or 7:

-- The Windows startup app should launch automatically; if not, you’ll see a message that says Press any key to boot.
-Do so, and you might see a message that says Windows is loading files.
+The Windows startup app should launch automatically.
+If not, you’ll see a message that says Press any key to boot.
+Do so — you may see a message that says Windows is loading files.

-- Click on Install now and then wait while Windows completes some setup procedures.
-Note that Windows is not actually installing, so don’t worry if you don’t have a product key (and if necessary, select the box for no product key).
+Click Install now and wait while Windows completes the setup procedures.
+Note that Windows is not actually being installed, so don’t worry if you don’t have a product key (if prompted, select the box for no product key).

-- On the next screen, select Format.
-It will ask you where you want to install Windows.
+On the next screen, select Format.
+Choose where you want to install Windows.
 Select the Primary drive and click Next.

-- Click Format and Windows will warn you that this drive “might contain important files or applications from your computer manufacturer.
+Click Format and you’ll see a warning that this drive “might contain important files or applications from your computer manufacturer.
 If you want to format this partition, any data stored on it will be lost.”
-So you want to make sure that you’ve correctly selected your primary (or C) drive and that you’re okay with deleting all the data on it.
-Click OK if you’re sure.
+Click OK if you know you want to proceed.

-- Your mouse will show a busy sign during the formatting process, and will then turn back into an arrow once it’s complete.
-(That’s the only sign that the formatting has been completed.)
+Your mouse will show a busy sign during the formatting process, and will turn back into an arrow once it’s complete.
+(That’s the only sign that the formatting is complete.)

-- At this point, your drive is formatted, and everything is gone!
+Now your drive is formatted, and everything is gone.
 But now you don’t have an OS on your computer, so you need to install one.

 Here’s how to format either an internal or external hard drive:

-- The Disk Management window will open.
+The Disk Management window will open.
 Select the drive you want to format (internal or external) by right-clicking and choosing Format….
-You can also rename drives here if you wish.
+If you want, you can also rename your drives here.

-If you need to format a drive simply for the purpose of using a different file system, you can quickly do that from the Windows Explorer screen.
+If you need to format a drive to use a different file system, you can quickly do that from the Windows Explorer screen.
 Just right-click on the drive and select Format.
-From there, you’ll be able to select NTFS, FAT32, or exFAT.
+From there, you can select NTFS, FAT32, or exFAT.

 How to format a hard drive on Mac